mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/home-rentals.md

 ### Making a Single Prediction

 You can make predictions by querying the predictor as if it were a table.
-The [`SELECT`](/sql/api/select/) statement lets you make predictions for the label based on the chosen features.
+The [`#!sql SELECT`](/sql/api/select/) statement lets you make predictions for the label based on the chosen features.

 ```sql
 SELECT rental_price, rental_price_explain